The Resurrection of Jesus Christ (Matthew 28:1–10)

 Mary Magdalene: The First Messenger

 Mary Magdalene’s presence at the tomb is a subject of considerable interest.
-Her role as the first messenger of Christ’s resurrection highlights her steadfast faith and courage, qualities that are oftentimes overlooked in her broader biblical portrayal.
+Her role as the first messenger of Christ’s resurrection highlights her steadfast faith and courage, qualities often overlooked in her broader biblical portrayal.
 Mary represents a blend of humanity and divinity, underscoring the inclusive nature of Christ’s message.

 The Symbolism of the Resurrection